-Having served in the Centre of Values and Ethics at Parks Canada for the last 5 years, Dr. Love is now pursuing other avenues.
+Having served in the Centre of Values and Ethics at Parks Canada, Dr. Love is now pursuing other avenues.
 She is contracting with organizations that support her work such as Workplace Fairness http://workplacefairness.ca/, ADRIG http://adrinternationalgroup.com/about/, and At the Helm https://atthehelm.ca where she explores her “10 Truths of Leadership” in an online offering.
 She continues to support the PULSE Program at the University of the Virgin Islands https://cell.uvi.edu/default.aspx.

 Dr. Love coaches executives, mediates disputes in organizations and writes … but only on the days she eats.
 “Mapping the Space Between Us“, a project she began years ago, explores social exchanges in a new way, using the Enneagram.
 Her latest project, “Dear Madelyn,” chronicles the events of the Pandemic in a personal letter to her mother, whom she lost in 2014.